enrico-leonardi/Exploratory-and-predictive-analytics-upon-the-station-based-bike-sharing-Citi-Bike/README.md

 The challenge dealt with clustering the stations spatially and building a prediction model that, at the end of a day, allows to predict what the demand for a cluster of stations will be over the next 24 hours.

 ## Usage
-The data analysis result will be presented by running the notebook titled "Enrico_Clara_Yunxuan.ipynb".
+The data analysis result will be presented by running the Jupyter Notebook titled "Enrico_Clara_Yunxuan.ipynb".